Jabil (NYSE:JBL) Issues Q1 2023 Earnings Guidance

 Jabil Dividend Announcement

-The firm also recently announced a quarterly dividend, which was paid on Friday, September 2nd.
-Investors of record on Monday, August 15th were issued a dividend of $0.08 per share.
-This represents a $0.32 dividend on an annualized basis and a dividend yield of 0.53%.
-The ex-dividend date was Friday, August 12th.
-Jabil’s payout ratio is presently 4.63%.

-Jabil declared that its board has authorized a share repurchase program on Tuesday, September 27th that allows the company to buyback $1.00 billion in outstanding shares.
-This buyback authorization allows the technology company to repurchase up to 12.7% of its shares through open market purchases.
-Shares buyback programs are generally a sign that the company’s management believes its shares are undervalued.
+Jabil announced that its board has initiated a stock repurchase plan on Tuesday, September 27th that authorizes the company to repurchase $1.00 billion in shares.
+This repurchase authorization authorizes the technology company to repurchase up to 12.7% of its shares through open market purchases.
+Shares repurchase plans are often an indication that the company’s board of directors believes its shares are undervalued.

-In related news, CEO Steven D. Borges sold 19,695 shares of the business’s stock in a transaction that occurred on Tuesday, October 18th.
+In other Jabil news, EVP Robert L. Katz sold 10,423 shares of Jabil stock in a transaction dated Friday, July 29th.
+The stock was sold at an average price of $59.29, for a total value of $617,979.67.
+Following the transaction, the executive vice president now owns 133,257 shares in the company, valued at $7,900,807.53.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+In other news, CEO Steven D. Borges sold 19,695 shares of the company’s stock in a transaction on Tuesday, October 18th.
 The stock was sold at an average price of $62.00, for a total transaction of $1,221,090.00.
-Following the transaction, the chief executive officer now directly owns 187,100 shares of the company’s stock, valued at approximately $11,600,200.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-In other Jabil news, EVP Robert L. Katz sold 10,423 shares of the company’s stock in a transaction on Friday, July 29th.
+Following the transaction, the chief executive officer now directly owns 187,100 shares of the company’s stock, valued at $11,600,200.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, EVP Robert L. Katz sold 10,423 shares of the firm’s stock in a transaction on Friday, July 29th.
 The stock was sold at an average price of $59.29, for a total value of $617,979.67.
-Following the transaction, the executive vice president now directly owns 133,257 shares of the company’s stock, valued at approximately $7,900,807.53.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, CEO Steven D. Borges sold 19,695 shares of the company’s stock in a transaction on Tuesday, October 18th.
-The shares were sold at an average price of $62.00, for a total value of $1,221,090.00.
-Following the completion of the transaction, the chief executive officer now directly owns 187,100 shares in the company, valued at $11,600,200.
+Following the completion of the sale, the executive vice president now directly owns 133,257 shares of the company’s stock, valued at approximately $7,900,807.53.
 The disclosure for this sale can be found here.
-2.59% of the stock is owned by insiders.
+In the last 90 days, insiders have sold 37,611 shares of company stock valued at $2,298,391.
+2.59% of the stock is currently owned by corporate insiders.

 Jabil Inc provides manufacturing services and solutions worldwide.
 The company operates in two segments, Electronics Manufacturing Services and Diversified Manufacturing Services.
 It offers electronics design, production, and product management services.
 The company provides electronic design services, such as application-specific integrated circuit design, firmware development, and rapid prototyping services; and designs plastic and metal enclosures that include the electro-mechanics, such as the printed circuit board assemblies (PCBA).